hvwaldow/TiMBA/README.md

     If the following error occurs: "ERROR: File "setup.py" or "setup.cfg" not found." you might need to update the pip version you use with:
     >python.exe -m pip install --upgrade pip

-6. The package does not come with predefined data.
-To download the default input data along with additional information needed to run TiMBA use the command
-   >load_timba -FP your_path

-7. If the user does not set any folderpath the standard input data will be loaded to the current working directory or the folderpath which is set with:
-   >run_timba -FP your_path

-### Double check installation and test suite
+### 3.4.
+Double check installation and test suite
 Double check if installation was successful by running following command from terminal:
-   >run_timba --help
+   >timba --help

-The help provides you information about the basic model settings which changed to adapt model runs to your needs (see section [Model settings](#model-settings) for further details).
+The help provides you information about the basic model commands.

-Test if TiMBA is running by executing the model only for the first period:

-  >run_timba -MP=1

 The TiMBA model comes with a test suite to ensure its functionality.
 Run the test suite to check the functionality of the package and validate the produced results with those provided by the TI-FSM using the coverage report:

   > coverage run

 To reduce the test suite running time, only the first period will be computed and compared.
 The test suite results will not be saved.
 The computed results and provided validation results are compared with a relative tolerance of 5%.